Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/application_lifecycle.md

 }
 ```

 The callback setup in `InitSensors()` function is called every second.
 It prints debug information about a measured data from `Accelerometer` sensor.
 In the emulator case, this value can be changed using `Control Panel` tool.
-To observe changes you can use [log viewer](../../../../native/guides/error/system-logs.md#dlogutil):
+To observe changes you can use the [log viewer](../../../../native/guides/error/system-logs.md#dlogutil):

 ```csharp
 void OnAccelerometer(object sender, AccelerometerDataUpdatedEventArgs args)